clue1ess/xv6/explanation/explanation_xv6.md

     1.3 if found,
         1.3.1 release lock on process table
         1.3.2 mark that entry's state as EMBRYO and pid to nextpid(which is global int set to 1) and increment nextpid 1.3.3 allocate kernel stack using kalloc (which allocates one page for kernel stack by checking in free list i.e. kmem and returns physical adress of that page)
         1.3.4 if not enough space
             1.3.3.1 set entry's state as UNUSED and return 1.3.5 if found
             1.3.5.1 set the sp pointer to virtual address of kernel stack which is p->kstack + KERNBASE 1.3.5.2 leave space for trapframe i.e. sp = sp - sizeof(trapframe) and p->tf should point end of trapframe which is sp.
             1.3.5.3 leave space for trapret i.e. sp = sp - 4 and put address of trapret onto stack hence sp = sp + 4
-            1.3.5.4 leave space for context i.e sp = sp - sizeof(context) and p->context = shou;d point to end of context which is sp.
+            1.3.5.4 leave space for context i.e sp = sp - sizeof(context) and p->context should point to end of context which is sp.
             1.3.5.5 set memory locations by p->context to 0.
             1.3.5.6 set p->context->eip to forkret